 How pressure shows up

-→ Overthinking or a persistent sense of not doing enough
+→ Overthinking, self-monitoring, or a feeling of not doing enough

-→ Relationship patterns that repeat despite good intentions
+→ Relationship patterns that persist despite good intentions

 How this develops